terra-money/terrain/README.md

 ## `terrain console`

-Start a repl console that provides context and convinient utilities to interact with the blockchain and your contracts.
+Start a repl console that provides context and convenient utilities to interact with the blockchain and your contracts.

 ```
 USAGE